Easy 10-Minute Coaster Crochet Pattern (FREE)

 Coaster Crochet Pattern PDF Printable

-If you feel you are proficient in reading crochet patterns and would like to have a PDF printable version of the coaster pattern, please go ahead and sign up below for instant access.
+If you feel you are proficient in reading crochet patterns and would like to have a PDF printable Ad-free version of the coaster pattern, you can download it from my shop for a small fee.

 Are you crocheting these cute coasters to give away as gifts?
-Well I've designed some printable gift tags you're welcome to download for FREE.
+Well I've designed some printable gift tags you're welcome to download.

 Frequently Asked Questions About Crochet Coasters: